Why You Will Lose Your Lovin' Feeling For Central Banks

 Whether I include 2007 and 2008, or exclude them from analysis, the song remains the same.
 Our economy (OTC:GDP) is growing at a fraction of the rate that credit (a.k.a. "debt") grows at.

 Households, corporations and government may be able to service low interest rates today.
 Asset prices may be at record highs.
-Yet there are going to be repercussions from central bank actions to lower borrowing costs and inflate asset prices.
+Yet, there are going to be repercussions from central bank actions to lower borrowing costs and inflate asset prices.
 Every balloon does not burst, but they all deflate.

 Bill Gross may have said it best at the Bloomberg Invest New York summit.
 He said, "Instead of buying low and selling high, you're buying high and crossing your fingers."
 Indeed, the price one pays determines one's future return.
 Consider having a little less S&P 500 exposure and a little more cash on hand for future opportunity.